lcalero42/cub3d/README.md

 	}
 }
 ```
-You may now understood that it is not **actual** 3D, it is only creating an illusion of 3D by rendering an effect of depth.
+You may now understand that this is not **actual** 3D, it is only creating an illusion of 3D by rendering an effect of depth.
 Nowhere in the code we use 3D coordinates, only 2D.
 And this **raycasting** system being very useful at the time it was created, is still limited.
-For example, the fact that we don't have 3D coordinates makes it impossible for the player to jump, or create different "floors".
+For example, the fact that we don't have 3D coordinates makes it impossible for the player to jump, or go to different "floors".

-#### Sprite rendering :
+#### Sprite rendering (bonus part) :
 Sprites (which are not mandatory in this project) can be hard to render properly.
 I would separate this part in two, first the static sprites that never move (for example: flowers, grass...) :
 1. First, the static sprites.
 An easy way to do this is by adding them to the map with a special letter/character.
-For example, in our game, we included heal pads that never moves.
+For example, in our game, we included heal pads that never moves, and added them to the map with the letter "H".
 We choose to store all their positions in a big array at the initialization of the program.
-Then, if we have that, we can calculate distance
+Then, if we have that, we can calculate distance between the player and the pad easily and render it accordingly.
+Of course, we also need to know for each column of the sprite if it is hidden by a wall or a door by calculating if the distance between the first wall/door we cross is higher than the distance between the sprite and the player.
+If it is, we can draw the column, because for most part of the rendering, we render column by column.
+2. Then, for moving sprites such as enemies, knowing that we update the position ourselves, we can easily calculate distance between the player and the moving sprite.
+As we do with static sprites, we calculate if the sprite is hidden by a wall but there is still one thing left to do, which is that we need to layer it with other sprites accordingly.
+For example, if the enemy is behind a pad of heal, we must render it **also** behind the pad of heal.

+### Conclusion :
+Here is all the basics you will need to implement your own **raycaster** engine !
+Even though this is not a method used nowadays, it is still fun to practice and it definitely makes you familiar with building a game and rendering pixels on a window at a low level.

+## Fun things we have learned

+- ### Build a Raycaster
+- ### Math library usage
+- ### Window handling
+- ### Optimization with ```valgrind --tool=callgrind ./program``` that permits to easily see where you can optimize your code by passing the .out file in  *Kcachegrind*
+- ### Basic game rendering logic (drawing loop, delta time...)
+- ### Color management (RGBA or hexadecimal)
+- ### Animation logic
+- ### Github projects usage to create drafts of features to implement or reporting issues
+- ### A* algorithm to find the shortest path between player and enemy so that the enemy always move towards the player